andyexeter/post-lockdown/readme.txt

 3. The Post Lockdown administration page.

 == Changelog ==

+= 2.0 =
+This is a major version update.
+Please read the following notes carefully before updating.
+The main plugin class has been rewritten using the singleton design pattern.
+This means if you are a developer using any of the static methods from the class i.e `PostLockdown::is_post_protected()` then you will need to update your code to get an instance of the class instead.
+Please see the FAQ for more information.

 = 1.1.1 =
 * Fixed PHP warning about missing admin notices file.